 Chapters of the ASA

-The Council currently has four topical astronomical interest groups within the Society, known as Chapters:
+The Society currently has five topical astronomical interest groups, known as Chapters:

 Australian National Institute for Theoretical Astrophysics (ANITA)